JPMorgan shares pop after bank posts record profit

 Net interest income climbed 8 percent to $14.60 billion, predominantly boosted by higher rates at the Federal Reserve.
 Non-net interest remained relatively steady, up 1 percent.

-The U.S. central bank raised the interbank lending rate for the fourth time during its December meeting; the fact that JPMorgan benefitted from that could alleviate some concerns about the sector after policymakers approved a largely patient approach to monetary policy in the year ahead.
+The U.S. central bank raised the interbank lending rate for the fourth time during its December meeting.
+The fact that JPMorgan benefitted from that could alleviate some concerns about the sector after policymakers approved a largely patient approach to monetary policy in the year ahead.

 What do you think?